wtmitchell/tradgames/README.md

 In the breakthrough directory there is a simple makefile provided.
 This should work for both Linux and OSX.

-If you are using Visual Studio 2012, load the solution file breakthrough.sln and build the two projects contained within.
+If you are using Visual Studio 2012, load the solution file VS2012\breakthrough.sln and build the two projects contained within.

 Running a Game
 --------------